-Protect your staff against chemical spills with our selection of barrel taps.
-Ideal for decanting volatile chemicals and cleaning solutions in a controlled manner, our barrel (drum) taps are available in a range of materials to support safe chemical storage and fluid control in the workplace, and help you stay COSHH compliant.
+Protect your staff against chemical spills with our selection of barrel taps and fittings.
+Ideal for decanting volatile chemicals and cleaning solutions in a controlled manner, our barrel (drum) taps are available in a range of materials to support safe chemical storage and fluid control in the workplace and help you stay COSHH compliant.

 We stock a wide choice of barrel taps, both manual and self-closing from well-known supplier Hartle IGE®.